Skip to content

 Limitation

-Schools may submit two (2) applications for Penn’s internal competition.
+Schools may submit two (2) application(s) for Penn’s internal competition.

 Eligibility